-Maintaining a healthy lifestyle can really help during those postmenopausal years (and those perimenopause years leading up to it).
+As much as this is enough to make anyone’s heart sink, maintaining a healthy lifestyle during those postmenopausal years (and those perimenopause years leading up to it) can work wonders. 🧘♀️

-Where you can, try incorporating physical activity, eating well, and getting the rest you need during this time.
+Try incorporating gentle physical activity, eating well, and getting the rest you need during this time where possible.

 Join our community to speak to others who are going through the same thing.